dontic/wayfinder/README.md

 ```

 Replace ```<your_user>``` and ```<your_password>``` with the user and password you have previously set in users.json

-> :warning: The password specified here is not safe in any way, think of it more as a token.
-DO NOT use a password from another service here!

 > :information_source: Check the [Overland Repo]() for detailed information on how to set up the Overland App in your phone